nezaj/logs/fitness.md

 Fitness Log

 ## Take-aways
-* Eat clean, keep calories ~1850 +/- 20%
+General:
 * Make sure to eat enough on Jiu-Jitsu days to properly recover next day
 * Don't buy sweets (ice-cream, candy, protein bars) in bulk

+Morning:
+* Don't go back to bed after turning off alarm
+* Drink PWO/Coffee right away and get moving
+* Get in a solid workout as the first part of your day

+Day:
+* Eat clean, keep calories ~1850 +/- 20%
+* Ship code every working weekday to feel good

+Evening:
 * Don't eat late, make up calories the next day
-* Ship code every working weekday to feel good
+* Be in bed by 11pm if you have work the next day

 ### Day
 Diet: